bth-dipt-teaching/genai-policy/material/oecd-ai-literacy.md

 * **Communication**: Describe how AI works in a way that promotes transparency, avoids anthropomorphism and encourages responsible use.
 * **Self and Social Awareness**: Recognise how AI influences personal choices, relationships and communities and reflect on its broader societal and environmental impacts.

-Finally, the framework highlights six _Attitudes_ that may constitute the learner's mindset (to varying degrees in different situations):
+Finally, the framework highlights six _Attitudes_ that may constitute the learner's mindset.
+Some competences are best developed with a _Curious_ mindset, other might need a _Reflective_ one.

 * **Reflective**: _"question the assumptions and narratives surrounding AI ..._"
 * **Responsible**: _"think carefully about how they use AI and recognise that they are accountable for their choices ..._"